co-founder and CEO Money Coaches Canada

-In the conversations we’d had with our clients in the recent weeks, there is certainly concern and questions about the market and economic fallout from COVID-19, but most are staying the course with their investment plan.
+In the conversations we’ve had with our clients in recent weeks, there is certainly concern and questions about the market and economic fallout from COVID-19, high inflation, and rising interest rates as central banks respond, but most are staying the course with their investment plan.

 And perhaps that’s the point.
 They have an investment and financial plan.
-While no one could have anticipated the timing and severity of the current pandemic, our clients do have a plan that is based on realistic rate of return assumptions that takes the ups and downs of the market into consideration.
+While no one could have anticipated the timing and severity of the pandemic and its economic after effects, our clients do have a plan (that is based on realistic rate of return assumptions) that takes the ups and downs of the market into consideration.
 They have the comfort of knowing that the investment and financial decisions they have made so far are based on a full analysis of their goals, values and their personal and financial circumstances.

 In fact, we’ve had more questions from clients about whether this is a good time to invest with money they have sitting in cash.

-While we’ll only know in hindsight if this was the bottom, here are a few things I know for sure if you are considering investing now.
+While we’ll only know in hindsight when we’ve reached bottom, here are a few things I know for sure if you are considering investing now.

 - Make sure you have a strong financial foundation